swcarpentry/git-novice/05-history.md

 > Consider this command: `git diff HEAD~3 mars.txt`.
 What do you predict this command
 > will do if you execute it?
 What happens when you do execute it?
 Why?
 >
-> What about another command, `git diff [ID] mars.txt`, where [ID] is replaced with
+> Try another command, `git diff [ID] mars.txt`, where [ID] is replaced with
-> the unique identifier for your most recent commit?
+> the unique identifier for your most recent commit.
+What do you think will happen,
+> and what does happen?

 > ## Getting Rid of Staged Changes {.challenge}
 >
 > `git checkout` can be used to restore a previous commit when unstaged changes have
 > been made, but will it also work for changes that have been staged but not committed?
-> Make to a change to `mars.txt`, add that change, and use `git checkout` to see if
+> Make a change to `mars.txt`, add that change, and use `git checkout` to see if
 > you can remove your change.